ChocTrippleB/sovereign-lb/ReadMe.md

 A TCP load balancer built from scratch in Go.
 No libraries, no frameworks just the standard library and a mutex.

-I built this after reading about Vasilios Syrakis, a Senior Systems Engineer at Atlassian who built Sovereign: an Envoy proxy management system running across 2,000 servers in 13 AWS regions.
+I built this after reading about and watching a video by Vasilios Syrakis, a Senior Systems Engineer at Atlassian who built Sovereign: an Envoy proxy management system running across 2,000 servers in 13 AWS regions.
 That kind of infrastructure is the kind of thing I want to understand from the ground up.
 This is step one.

 ---